iago1501/City-CRUD/README.md

 1 - yarn (to install all the dependencies);
 2 - yarn start (to run the application);

+You can also go to "https://iago1501.github.io/city_crud" to see the aplication running in github.io

 ## Tecnologies and Techniques